ericharding/JUSTInstaller/README.md

 ## Hey!
 Why doesn't this installer force you to install into the standard, recommended, install locations?

-It does.
-You just have to specify where that is.
+It does, man.
+You just have to tell it where that is.

+## I changed my shortcuts and I need this version to remove the old shortcut location

+No built in support but you could use `PostInstall`.

+## Can PostInstall be a script?

+Yes.
+Just be careful if you're installing on multiple platforms.